IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 **Default input:** [60.0,70.0,80.0,90.0] for OGI and truck methods, [200.0,210.0,220.0,230.0] for aircraft method.

 **Description:** A list of speed limits that define the maximum travelling speed of technologies.
-A random speed is sampled from this list when calculating the travel time between two facilities or between the facility and home base.
-Can also be a list with a single value.
+A random speed is sampled from this list when calculating the travel time between two facilities or between the facility and a home base.
+This can also be a list with a single value.

 **Notes on acquisition:** It is only required if route_planning is activated.